Anorexia nervosa: Sociological

 Anorexia nervosa has been increasingly diagnosed since 1950; the increase has been linked to vulnerability and internalization of body ideals.
 People in professions where there is a particular social pressure to be thin (such as models and dancers) were more likely to develop anorexia, and those with anorexia have much higher contact with cultural sources that promote weight loss.
+Internet usage heavily leads to deep societal practices of the upkeep of slender body types.
+Thus leading many to have symptoms of body dissatisfaction and low body image satisfaction.
 This trend can also be observed for people who partake in certain sports, such as jockeys and wrestlers.
 There is a higher incidence and prevalence of anorexia nervosa in sports with an emphasis on aesthetics, where low body fat is advantageous, and sports in which one has to make weight for competition.
-Family group dynamics can play a role in the cause of anorexia including negative expressed emotion in overprotective families where blame is frequently experienced among its members.
-When there is a constant pressure from people to be thin, teasing and bullying can cause low self-esteem and other psychological symptoms.
+Family group dynamics can play a role in the perpetuation of anorexia including negative expressed emotion in overprotective families where blame is frequently experienced among its members.
+In the face of constant pressure to be thin, often perpetuated by teasing and bullying, feelings of low self-esteem and self-worth can arise, including the perception that one is not "deserving" of food.

 Media effects

-Persistent exposure to media that present body ideals may constitute a risk factor for body dissatisfaction and anorexia nervosa.
-The cultural ideal for body shape for men versus women continues to favor slender women and athletic, V-shaped muscular men.
-A 2002 review found that, of the magazines most popular among people aged 18 to 24 years, those read by men, unlike those read by women, were more likely to feature ads and articles on shape than on diet.
-Body dissatisfaction and internalization of body ideals are risk factors for anorexia nervosa that threaten the health of both male and female populations.
+Persistent exposure to media that presents thin ideals may constitute a risk factor for body dysmorphia, leading to the development of anorexia nervosa.
+Western cultures that favor thin bodies as the beauty standard often have higher rates of anorexia nervosa.
+Media sources such as magazines, television shows, and social media can contribute to body dissatisfaction and disordered eating globally, by emphasizing slimness rooted in Western ideals.
+Among magazines popular with people aged 18 to 24, those with a predominantly male audience were more likely to feature advertisements and articles focused on body shape in relation to body culture rather than promoting healthy diet.
+In addition to the direct effect of media on female body perception, media indirectly affects female body image through giving men a false perception of what a female body is meant to look like.
+Body dissatisfaction and internalization of body ideals are risk factors for anorexia nervosa that threaten the health of both male and female populations, with a predominant focus on women.